Ötzi: Clothes

 Ötzi wore a cloak made of woven grass (Note: In the book Cookwise by Shirley Corriher, the point is made (in relation to cooking) that plant leaves have a waterproof, waxy cuticle which makes raindrops roll off, with the comment "it was interesting that the 5,000-year-old Alpine traveler ... had a grass raincoat".) and a coat, a belt, a pair of leggings, a loincloth, and shoes, all made of leather of different skins.
 He also wore a bearskin cap with a leather chin strap.
-The shoes were waterproof and wide, seemingly designed for walking across the snow.
-They were constructed using bearskin for the soles, deer hide for the top panels, and a netting made of tree bark.
-Soft grass went around the foot and in the shoe, functioning like modern socks.
 The coat, belt, leggings and loincloth were constructed of vertical strips of leather sewn together with sinew.
-His belt had a pouch sewn to it that contained a cache of useful items: a scraper, a drill, a flint flake, a bone awl and a dried fungus (see #Tools and equipment below).
+His belt had a pouch sewn to it that contained a cache of useful items: a scraper, a drill, a flint flake, a bone awl and a dried fungus (see below).